DiTEC-project/semantic-association-rule-learning/README.md

   datasets are not included in this folder as they occupy too much space.
 However, they can be found following the references.
 - **graphdb**: contains a Neo4j implementation together with 3 Python scripts that are used to create a knowledge graph per dataset.
 - **timescaledb**: a TimescaleDB implementation together with Python scripts that stores sensor data from each dataset in a different table
-- **semantic_rule_learning**: a python application that creates semantic association rules from a given transaction dataset and knowledge graph
+- **semantic_rule_learning**: a python application that creates semantic association rules from a given sensor data and IoT knowledge graph

 ## Datasets

-- LeakDB [1]: is an artificially generated realistic dataset for leak detection in water distribution networks.
-It contains time series data from 96 sensors of various types, as well as semantic information such as the formation of the network, sensor placement, and properties of network components, i.e., pipes and junctions
+- **LeakDB** [1]: is an artificially generated realistic dataset for leak detection in water distribution networks.
+It contains sensor data from 96 sensors of various types, as well as semantic information such as the formation of the network, sensor placement, and properties of network components, i.e., pipes and junctions
-- L-Town [6]: is another dataset in the water distribution networks with same characteristics.
+- **L-Town** [6]: is another dataset in the water distribution networks with same characteristics.
 It contains 118 sensors and associated semantics.
-- LBNL [7]: is a Fault Detection and Diagnostics Dataset that contains both time series data from 29 sensors and semantics for Heating, Ventilation, and Air Conditioning (HVAC) systems such as the placement of the sensors and structure of the HVAC system.
+- **LBNL** [7]: is a Fault Detection and Diagnostics Dataset that contains both sensor data from 29 sensors and semantics for Heating, Ventilation, and Air Conditioning (HVAC) systems such as the placement of the sensors and structure of the HVAC system.